vitorgalvao/pin-plus-workflow/README.md

 Interact with your Pinboard bookmarks

-<a href='https://alfred.app/workflows/vitor/pin-plus'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/pin-plus'>⤓ Install on the Alfred Gallery</a>

 ## Usage